yukicyk/nanopore-bac-genome-assembly/README.md

 # Execute the full pipeline on all available cores
 snakemake --cores all --use-conda --reason -s pipeline/Snakefile
 ```
-Upon completion, the final results will be in the results/ directory, and a full summary can be found in reports/assembly_summary_report.md.
+Upon completion, all results will be in the results/ directory.

 ## Directory Structure